-Orange ginger dressed kale salad with orange ginger marinated chicken veggie kabobs.
+Orange ginger dressed kale salad with orange ginger marinated chicken veggie kebabs

 So yes, that’s right, this post has TWO recipes!
-We will start with this kale salad and then right after the recipe for the salad are some pictures and then another recipe for some amazing orange ginger marinated kabobs.
-Those kabobs also happen to have an easy 4-ingredient creamy Sriracha dipping sauce that you do not want to miss!
-And finally, there is also a video tutorial for the chicken kabobs right above the printable recipe.
+We will start with this kale salad and then right after the recipe for the salad are some pictures and then another recipe for some amazing orange ginger marinated kebabs.
+Those kebabs also happen to have an easy 4-ingredient creamy Sriracha dipping sauce that you do not want to miss!
+And finally, there is also a video tutorial for the chicken kebabs right above the printable recipe.
 Whew.
 Lots of good stuff going on here today!